VH-TQV. de Havilland DHC-8-102A. c/n 362.

 Sold to de Havilland Corporation Inc - February 17, 1998

-Sub-lease to Mesaba Airlines continued
+The sub-lease to Mesaba Airlines was continued

-Entered onto the Canadian Aircraft Register as C-GCWZ
+Entered onto the Canadian Aircraft Register as C-GCWZ - April 29, 1998

 Leased to Air Nova - April 29, 1998